prathamesh1301/prathamesh1301/README.md

 - 👋 Hi, I’m @prathamesh1301
 - 👀 I’m interested in android development
-- 🌱 I’m currently learning android development and machine learning
+- 🌱 I’m currently learning android development and competitive coding
 - 📫 How to reach me: https://www.linkedin.com/in/prathamesh-autade-a7a011194/